astronomer/docs/software_versioned_docs/version-0.27/cli-reference.md

 ## astro dev logs

-Shows logs for the Scheduler or Webserver in your local Airflow environment.
+Shows logs for the scheduler or webserver in your local Airflow environment.

 ### Usage